SohamChattopadhyayEE/Motivation-detection-using-RRCNN/README.md

 - pandas : `pip3 install pandas==1.2.3`

 ## Data
-The dataset will be published soon after some mandetory preprocessing of it.
+The test data and labels can be found [here](https://codeocean.com/capsule/0422935/tree).
+The entire dataset will be published soon after some mandetory preprocessing of it.